• Skip to primary navigation

 DIY Conservatory Planning Permission

-• No more than 50% of the original land around your house can be covered with additions.
+• Ensure that no more than 50% of your property’s land is covered by additions.

-• If your property faces a highway then your addition cannot extend beyond it’s principal elevation or side elevation.
+• If your property faces a highway, the conservatory must not extend beyond the principal or side elevation.

-• For a full breakdown and accurate and up to date rules and regulations regarding conservatory construction please see the Conservatories Planning Permission section of the Planning Portal website
+• For detailed and current regulations on conservatory construction, visit the Conservatories Planning Permission section of the Planning Portal website.

 Pre-fabricated Base